Crystallization of polymers: Nucleation

-Nucleation starts with small, nanometer-sized areas where as a result of heat motion some chains or their segments occur parallel.
+Nucleation starts with small, nanometer-sized areas, where a result of heat motions in some chains or their segments occur parallel.
 Those seeds can either dissociate, if thermal motion destroys the molecular order, or grow further, if the grain size exceeds a certain critical value.

 Apart from the thermal mechanism, nucleation is strongly affected by impurities, dyes, plasticizers, fillers and other additives in the polymer.
 This is also referred to as heterogeneous nucleation.
 This effect is poorly understood and irregular, so that the same additive can promote nucleation in one polymer, but not in another.
 Many of the good nucleating agents are metal salts of organic acids, which themselves are crystalline at the solidification temperature of the polymer solidification.

 Crystal growth from the melt

 Crystal growth is achieved by the further addition of folded polymer chain segments and only occurs for temperatures below the melting temperature Tm and above the glass transition temperature Tg.
 Higher temperatures destroy the molecular arrangement and below the glass transition temperature, the movement of molecular chains is frozen.
 Nevertheless, secondary crystallization can proceed even below Tg, in the time scale of months and years.
 This process affects mechanical properties of the polymers and decreases their volume because of a more compact packing of aligned polymer chains.

 The chains interact via various types of the van der Waals forces.
-The interaction strength depends on the distance between the parallel chain segments and it determines the mechanical and thermal properties of the polymer.
+The interaction strength depends on the distance between the parallel chain segments, and it determines the mechanical and thermal properties of the polymer.

 The growth of the crystalline regions preferably occurs in the direction of the largest temperature gradient and is suppressed at the top and bottom of the lamellae by the amorphous folded parts at those surfaces.
 In the case of a strong gradient, the growth has a unidirectional, dendritic character.
 However, if temperature distribution is isotropic and static then lamellae grow radially and form larger quasi-spherical aggregates called spherulites.
-Spherulites have a size between about 1 and 100 micrometers and form a large variety of colored patterns (see, e.g. front images) when observed between crossed polarizers in an optical microscope, which often include the "maltese cross" pattern and other polarization phenomena caused by molecular alignment within the individual lamellae of a spherullite.
+Spherulites have a size between about 1 and 100 micrometers and form a large variety of colored patterns (see, e.g. front images) when observed between crossed polarizers in an optical microscope, which often include the "Maltese cross" pattern and other polarization phenomena caused by molecular alignment within the individual lamellae of a spherulite.

+Cold crystallization (Recrystallization)

+For the intermediate temperature (above Tg but below the melting temperature Tm), the polymer chains gain enough mobility to reorganize into ordered, crystalline regions.
+This exothermic process is called cold crystallization.
+Computer simulations of short semi-crystalline polyamide 6,6 shows that at the later stage of cold crystallization, the chains in inter-lamellae amorphous regions gains enough mobility to exchange with the several folded chains in the lamellae.
+The free energy change of such exchange process is shown to be of order of thermal energy and it is important for the degrading process of semi-crystalline polymers.